 Due to the ever evolving situation regarding Coronavirus (COVID-19) I am now offering telephone and online counselling sessions only - please rest assured that as a service I will continue to support you as best as I can during this extremely difficult and challenging time.
+I have received my first vaccination against Covid-19 (20/02/21).
 Thank you.

 Do you need to find the right tools to help yourself?
 We all experience a wide range of feelings, such as personal loss, anxiety, grief, depression, anger and may have problems at home, at work, with relationships and many others.
 If you need a professional,

 confidential, friendly ear, you can find one here.